-The Board has invested heavily in a new online application and claims system that has delivered productivity gains to both the Board and to users.
-Not only has the system simplified the process for industry it makes the lodgement of applications and claims available to industry on a twenty-four hours a day basis.
+The Board has invested heavily in a new online application and claims system that has delivered productivity gains to both the Board and to industry users.
+Not only has the system simplified the process, it also makes the lodgement of applications and claims available on a twenty-four hours a day basis.
+The Board is now developing a training calendar that will be a better link between practitioners and training opportunities.

-On behalf of the Board, I would like to thank Minister Groom for his support, and approval of the Board's Training Plans.

-I also thank all Board members for their contribution.
+On behalf of the Board, I would like to thank Minister Rockliff for his support, and approval of the Board's Training Plan.
+The Board would also like to thank the building and construction industry associations and practitioners for their continued support, collaboration and participation.
+I thank all Board members for their contribution.
 I would also like to thank the Board staff for their excellent work in supporting the Board and delivering its programs